-Dept. H - Floriculture Superintendent: Denise Hanson Judging: Monday, August 5 - 5:30 p.m.
+Dept. H - Floriculture Superintendent: Denise Hanson Judging: Wednesday, July 30 - 5:00 p.m.

 - 1. Limit of four total entries from classes 1 & 2 (must be different varieties). - 2.
-Limit of one entry from potted plant (class 5) and limit of one entry of a flower arrangement (classes 3 & 4). - 3.
-Floriculture and Horticulture classes will conference judge at the same time.
+Limit of one entry from potted plant (class 5) and limit of one entry of a flower arrangement (classes 3 & 4). - Floriculture and Horticulture classes will conference judge at the same time.
 The 4-Her must be present to represent his or her project(s). - 4.
 Potted plant must be purchased and potted two months before the Fair. - 5.
 It is recommended that cut flower entries be in a clear glass vase or container (annuals and perennials can be presented in pop bottles, arrangements in disposable plastic, etc., if all labels are removed and the bottle/container is not altered or cut down in size).
 All materials must be grown and collected rather than purchased.
-The 4-Her is responsible for picking it up at the end of the Fair. - Information about exhibit flowers can be found online in the publication "Preparing Cut Flowers for Exhibit," available at www.ksre.ksu.edu/library/4h_y2/4h826.pdf
+The 4-Her is responsible for picking it up at the end of the Fair. - Information about exhibit flowers can be found online in the publication "Preparing Cut Flowers for Exhibit," available at https://bookstore.ksre.ksu.edu/download/preparing-cut-flowers-for-exhibit 4H826

-- 01 Annual Garden Flower single stem - 02 Perennial Garden Flower single stem - 03 Fresh Flower Arrangement must be grown and/or collected by 4-Her, not purchased - 04 Dried Flower Arrangement, no fabric or plastic material allowed - 05 Potted Plant (saucer under plant is required)
+- 01 Annual Garden Flower single stem - 02 Perennial Garden Flower single stem - 03 Fresh Flower Arrangement must be grown and/or collected by 4-Her, not purchased - 04 Dried Flower Arrangement, no fabric or plastic material allowed.
+All materials must be grown or collected by the exhibitor (no purchased). - 05 Potted Plant (saucer under plant is required)